Kometa-Team/Kometa/docs/defaults/both/subtitle_language.md

     metadata_path:
       - pmm: subtitle_language
         template_variables:
-          use_other: false
+          use_other: false #(1)!
-          use_separator: false
+          use_separator: false #(2)!
-          sep_style: purple
           exclude:
-            - fr  # Exclude French
+            - fr  #(3)!
           sort_by: title.asc
 ```

+1. Do not create an "Other Audio" collection
+2. Do not create an "Audio Language Collections" separator
+3. Exclude "French" from having an Audio Collection

 ## Default `include`